PelionIoT/manifest-pelion-edge/README.md

 To flash on Mac OS X, use dd.
 This example assumes the SD card is enumerated as /dev/diskX and you should verify your device's path.

-        $ sudo dd bs=4m if=console-image-raspberrypi3.wic of=/dev/diskX conv=sync
+        $ gunzip -c console-image-raspberrypi3.rootfs.wic.gz | sudo dd bs=4m of=/dev/diskX iflag=fullblock oflag=direct conv=fsync status=progress

 Alternatively, you can use the [Etcher](https://www.balena.io/etcher/) app (the UI is self explanatory - simply choose the file to flash, the destination SD card, and then click Flash).
 In some cases, using Etcher results in significant time savings over using dd.

-To flash console-image-raspberry3.wic.gz:

-To flash on Mac OS X, use dd.
-This example assumes the SD card is enumerated as /dev/diskX and you should verify your device's path.
+To flash on Linux, use dd.
+You can use `lsblk` to find out the name of your SD card block device.

-        $ gunzip -c console-image-raspberrypi3.rootfs.wic.gz | sudo dd of=/dev/diskX bs=4M  iflag=fullblock oflag=direct conv=fsync status=progress
+        $ gunzip -c console-image-raspberrypi3.rootfs.wic.gz | sudo dd bs=4M of=/dev/mmcblkX conv=sync

 Troubleshooting
 ---------------